geneseframework/complexity/README.md

 genese cpx ./src
 ```

-By default, @genese/complexity is launched for TS files.
+By default, Genese Cpx is launched for TS files.
 You can modify this with the `-l` option

 ***Exemple:***